Kixxie666/Django-app/README.md

 # DCBSnew
-his repository is for Django Apps
+this repository is for Django Apps for the DCBS module